Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 TEXT:banana
 ```

-Both of these queries will find any nodes with the word "banana" in any property of type `d:content`. howeveer, the first one will also get results from properties `cm:name`, `cm:title` or `cm:description`.
+Both of these queries will find any nodes with the word "banana" in any property of type `d:content`. however, the first one will also get results from properties `cm:name`, `cm:title` or `cm:description`.

-If the appropriate data dictionary definition(s) for the field supports both FTS and untokenized search, then FTS search will be used.
+If the appropriate data dictionary definition(s) for the field supports both FTS and un-tokenized search, then FTS search will be used.
 FTS will include synonyms if the analyzer generates them.

 ## Search in fields